Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/cancel.md

 # Cancel Statement

-The `cancel` statement in SurrealDB ORM is used to cancel and rollback a transaction, discarding any changes made within the transaction.
+The `cancel` statement in Surreal ORM is used to cancel and rollback a transaction, discarding any changes made within the transaction.
 It ensures that the database remains unaffected by the transaction.